cameron-yee/mdxfaildemo/src/content/upcoming/teacher-professional-learning/professional-development-provider-institute.md

 * Take part in an in-depth analysis of Science and Engineering Practices 4, 6, and 7: Analyzing and Interpreting Data, Constructing Explanations, and Engaging in Argument from Evidence.
 * Increase your ability to support teachers in modifying their current curriculum materials to support student development of Practices 4, 6, and 7: Analyzing and Interpreting Data, Constructing Explanations, and Engaging in Argument from Evidence.

-Date(s) of Event: October 1-4, 2019

-Location for Event: BSCS Science Learning

-Cost of Event: The cost to register is $1,000

-Registration Deadline: September 1, 2019

 Participation Requirements: